Basal Nuclei/ Basal Ganglia:

 |It is very hard to treat the patient of the brain because normal drugs cannot cross the BBB easily.

-The limbic system means entire neural circulation that controls the emotional, behavior & motivational drives.
+The limbic system means the entire neural circulation that controls the emotional, behavioral & motivational drives.

 The limbic lobe is a composite bordering zone between the cerebrum and diencephalon.